Second Council of Ephesus convened as the fourth

 Koenigsberg, Germany (d.
 17 November 1960).

-Otto Albert Ferdinand Geiseman, pastor, author and
+Otto Albert Ferdinand Geiseman, pastor, author, editor,

-part-time Lutheran Hour speaker, was born in Sioux City,
+occasional summer Lutheran Hour speaker, was born in Sioux City,

 Iowa (d.
 7 November 1962).